lueu123/lueu123/README.md

 ## Hi there 👋
+currently just having fun learning

+if an idea pops into my head i'll try to create it

 <!--
 **lueu123/lueu123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.